 Omoide

-If you have an addiction to Japanese cuisine, make a stop at Omoide—a Japanese restaurant located nearby Maltby street market, famous for serving some finest quality Chirashi sushi bowls and dashi.
+If you have an addiction to Japanese cuisine, make a stop at Omoide—a Japanese restaurant located near Maltby Street Market, famous for serving some of the finest quality Chirashi sushi bowls and dashi.
 The food here is reasonable.
-And each dish is influenced by the head chef Angelo Sato.
+Each dish is influenced by the head chef, Angelo Sato.

 Constancia

-This Argentine restaurant is a carnivore’s delight—famous for serving some authentic family recipes over the years.
+This Argentine restaurant is a carnivore’s delight famous for serving some authentic family recipes over the years.
 They will steal your heart with the delicious steak, Parilla (Argentine BBQ), and a mixed meat platter.
-And don’t forget to get a taste of Malbec from Mendoza—a can’t miss drink while visiting this eatery.
+And don’t forget to get a taste of Malbec from Mendoza.

 How Can You Get to Maltby Street Market?